crossbeam-rs/rfcs/text/2017-07-23-relaxed-memory.md

 ```

 As we will see, the correctness heavily depends on the "cumulativity" of SC fences.
 Intuitively, it
-means that if a thread A's SC fence is performed before another thread B's SC fence, then all
+means that if a thread A's SC fence is performed before another thread B's SC fence, then A's fence
-information gathered before A's fence becomes visible after B's fence.
-In that case, we say that
+happens before B's fence, and all information gathered before A's fence becomes visible after B's
-the instructions before A's fence is *visible via SC fences to* the instructions after B's fence.
+fence.
+In that case, we say that the instructions before A's fence is *visible via SC fences to*
-This synchronization is also used in the [C11 version of Chase-Lev deque][weak-chase-lev].
-For more
+the instructions after B's fence.
+This synchronization is also used in
+the [C11 version of Chase-Lev deque][weak-chase-lev].
+For more information on the cumulativity, see
-information on the cumulativity, see a [recent understanding of C11 SC atomics][scfix].
+a [recent understanding of C11 SC atomics][scfix].

 Now we consider two cases on the order of `unlink()`'s and `pin()`'s SC fence.